Mike Danzi: Biography

 Danzi worked in Germany through the 1930s, even though the Nazis condemned jazz music and it became less palatable for Italians to live in Germany after Benito Mussolini's rise to power.
 He played in the orchestra at La Scala under Otto Stenzel in 1935, and worked on German radio and with light-music orchestras.
 In 1938 he made a few early television appearances with Otto Sachsenhauser.

 In October 1939, he had an altercation with the doorman at the UFA Film Studios when he refused to carry out the Hitler salute, and he left Germany to return to the United States a few days later.
 He continued his career in the United States while appearing in the 1950s on the Broadway stage in productions of the musical The Threepenny Opera and The Rose Tattoo in addition to playing at the Radio City Music Hall in 1956.
-He also emerged in the Off-Broadway Phoenix Theater while collaborating with the accordionist John Serry.
+He also emerged in the Off-Broadway Phoenix Theater while collaborating with the accordionist John Serry in a revival of A Month in the Country.
 In addition, he performed regularly in Broadway pit orchestras, weekly television shows, commercials and in concert hall orchestras.
 He also served as chief copyist and librarian at the Radio City Music Hall.

 Over the decades, Danzi collaborated with a variety of notable performing artists within the United States and Europe including: Julius Rudel, Marlene Dietrich, Marek Weber, Lotte Lenya, Richard Tauber and Pat Boone.

 Danzi was a virtuoso banjo player and also proficient on several other instruments including: guitar, mandolin, and Hawaiian guitar.
 He was also capable of performing on the violin, clarinet and trumpet.
 As a prolific performer, he is credited with contributing to recordings of over 17,000 different titles.
 In addition, he has been cited as one of several musicians who successfully transplanted American popular musical genres to Germany during the 1920s.
 His autobiography has been cited as a valuable resource for scholars and researchers specializing in the evolution of Jazz music in Europe during the 1920s, 1930s and 1940s.